TCzerny/ha-modbusproxy/README.md

 A powerful multi-device Modbus TCP proxy for Home Assistant with enhanced logging and client tracking.
 Allows multiple clients to connect to Modbus servers that typically only support a single connection.

+## ⚠️ BETA VERSION WARNING

+**This is a BETA version (2.2.0-beta) with experimental RTU/Serial support.**

+**⚠️ Important Notes:**
+- **Experimental Features**: RTU/Serial support is still being tested
+- **Backup Recommended**: Backup your current configuration before testing
+- **Fallback Available**: You can always switch back to stable version 2.1.0
+- **Testing Phase**: This version is for testing RTU devices only

+**To switch back to stable version:**
+1. Remove this repository from Home Assistant
+2. Add the stable repository: `https://github.com/TCzerny/ha-modbusproxy-stable`
+3. Install version 2.1.0

 ## 🆕 What's New in Version 2.2.0

 **RTU/Serial Modbus Support:**